tanner-johnson2718/MEME_OS_3/Linking/README.md

 ```

 Returning to our `sym_0.c` file we can make a few comments.
+* Global Varibales declared `extern` (`undef_sym`) get put in the psudeo section UND to let the linker know this reference is defined else where.
+If at the end of the linking process there remains any undefined symbols then it throws an error.
 * Inited global variables (`global_init`) get placed in the .data section and have a global binding indicating other files can freely reference these variables.
 * Uninited global vaiables (`global_uninit`) gets placed in a psdeuo section COM i.e. COMMON.
 This section is not actually phsically present, instead it let's the linker know that we have an uninited global variable.
 The linker will place this in the .bss section of the final executable but will throw an error if it finds an inited symbol of the same name.
 * Static inited global variables (`static_global_init`) get placed in the .data section.
 Note the value of this entry is 4 b/c this is the offset within the .data section one find this variable.
 Also note the LOCAL binding indicating this variables scope is limited to this file.